tspike2k/djinnprint/README.md

 ### Todo

-* Additional function for printing to files.
-* Formatting options for variables.
+* Add formatting options for variables.
 * Support for additional data types (pointers, structs, etc.).
+* Testing on Windows.
 * Thorough testing.
+* Float to string conversion that doesn't rely on snprintf.

 ## Installation

 Simply copy the file djinnprint.d to the source tree of your project and import the module as you would any other D source code.
+It's that simple.

 ## License